Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization: Method

 \subsection{Background}

-\paragraph{Supervised learning} Given training set $\mathcal{D}^{train}=\{\mathbf{x}_i, y_i\}^N_{i=1}$, supervised learning learns a predictor $y=\mathcal{P}(\mathbf{x})$ which is able to predict the labels of test set $\mathcal{D}^{test}=\{\mathbf{x}_i, y_i\}^M_{i=1}$ (assuming both $\mathcal{D}^{train}$ and $\mathcal{D}^{test}$ are sampled from the same distribution).
+\paragraph{Supervised learning.} Given training set $\mathcal{D}^{train}=\{\mathbf{x}_i, y_i\}^N_{i=1}$, supervised learning learns a predictor $y=\mathcal{P}(\mathbf{x})$ which is able to predict the labels of test set $\mathcal{D}^{test}=\{\mathbf{x}_i, y_i\}^M_{i=1}$ (assuming both $\mathcal{D}^{train}$ and $\mathcal{D}^{test}$ are sampled from the same distribution).

-\paragraph{Few-shot learning} In few-shot learning, the size $N$ of the training set is typically small.
+\paragraph{Few-shot learning.} In few-shot learning, the size $N$ of the training set is typically small.
 The common learning algorithms on a single task usually cause problems like overfitting.
 However, we are given a collection of tasks, the meta-training set $\mathcal{D}^{meta-train}=\{\mathcal{D}^{train}_t, \mathcal{D}^{test}_t\}^T_{t=1}$, on which we train a \emph{meta-learner} which produces a predictor on every task $\{\mathcal{D}^{train}_t, \mathcal{D}^{test}_t\}$ and generalizes well on the meta-testing $\mathcal{D}^{meta-test}=\{\mathcal{D}^{train}_s, \mathcal{D}^{test}_s\}^S_{s=1}$.

 Consider a $K$-class classification task, each training set $\mathcal{D}^{train}$ consists of $N/K$ labelled examples for each of $K$ classes.
 The meta-training task is often referred to as \emph{$N/K$-shot-$K$-way}.
-Refer to Figure~\ref{fig:vs} for an example visualization of 2-shot-3-way few-shot classification.
+Refer to Figure~\ref{fig:vs} for an example visualization of 2-shot-3-way few-shot \emph{image} classification.

-Meta learning approaches for few-shot learning often involves an embedding network $g$, and a base learner $\mathcal{P}(\cdot)$.
-The embedding network $g$ maps training samples to an embedding space.
+Meta learning approaches for few-shot learning often involve an embedding network, and a base learner (learning algorithm).
+The embedding network maps training samples to an embedding space.
 We explain in later subsections how the 3d reconstruction is connected to meta learning in these two aspects.